Permanent citizens' assembly in Aachen

 Within one year after the meeting to discuss the parliamentary statement on the recommendations of the citizens' assembly, another public meeting of the relevant parliamentary committee is held to present and discuss the state of implementation.
 All members of the Citizens' Assembly concerned are also invited to this.
 If necessary, additional meetings can be arranged to follow up on the further implementation of the recommendations.

 Due to COVID-19, fewer citizens' assemblies than planned have taken place since the establishment of the East Belgium Citizens' Dialogue.
-So far, randomly selected citizens have deliberated on the topics of care, inclusive education, housing, digital skills and immigrant integration.
+So far, randomly selected citizens have deliberated on the topics of care, inclusive education, housing, digital skills, immigrant integration and student competences.

 Read more: